Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Conclusions and outlook

-As a next step, building on these symmetries and employing approach in Ref.~\cite{DiscreteSpinConnection}, we constructed a discrete spin connection that depends solely on the lattice geometry, paving the way for a deeper understanding of the behavior of Dirac fermions in hyperbolic space.
-Since for hyperbolic tilings with $p~({{\rm mod}~4})=2$ for $p>6$, and $q=3$, the system hosts linearly dispersing Dirac fermions in the absence of the coupling to spin connection~\cite{Roy_2024}, these structures thus offer an ideal platform to test our theoretical predictions and further unravel the rich physics of hyperbolic materials.
+\begingroup Building on these symmetries, we constructed a minimal two-component tight-binding model that incorporates the geodesic Wilson-line factor of the continuum spin connection.
+Using the KPM with \(M=4096\) Chebyshev moments for all five system sizes, we find a robust finite-resolution zero-energy DOS enhancement that remains close to \(0.28\) from generations \(4\) through \(6\), while the reference value without the spin-connection link factor remains strongly suppressed ($\lesssim1.5\times10^{-5}$).
+Spatially resolved checks (App.~\ref{App:SpatialBoundaryCheck}) confirm that the enhancement is not boundary dominated.
+The resulting DOS enhancement provides lattice-level evidence that spin-connection link phases can qualitatively reproduce one of the central low-energy signatures predicted by the continuum Dirac theory.
+Its magnitude and detailed energy dependence remain lattice dependent, and the fixed \(\{10,3\}\) tessellation cannot test the continuum curvature law \(\rho(0)\propto |R|^{1/2}\) [Eq.~\eqref{eq:2D-DOS-zero-energy}]. \endgroup Hyperbolic tilings with \(p~({\rm mod}~4)=2\), \(p>6\), and \(q=3\) have been reported to display Dirac-like nodal low-energy structure in the absence of the spin-connection link factor~\cite{Roy_2024,Leong-Roy-PRB2026}, making this family a natural setting in which to test the present construction.
+Within this family, however, one additional discrete selection rule applies: the elementary plaquette holonomy of a $\{p,3\}$ tessellation is $(p-6)\pi/3$, and whenever this is an exact multiple of $4\pi$ -- i.e., $p\equiv6\pmod{12}$, such as $p=18,30,\dots$ -- the SU(2) holonomy $\exp[i(p-6)\pi\sigma_z/6]$ is exactly the identity, so, on a simply connected open patch, the link field is gauge equivalent to the identity and has no spectral effect (App.~\ref{App:ContinuumLimitDiscreteSpinConnection}).
+The $\{10,3\}$ lattice used above is unaffected, since $10\equiv10\pmod{12}$.
 For instance, our results should motivate numerical studies of the lattice models of interacting Dirac fermions incorporating the discrete spin connection in quantum Monte Carlo simulations, as has been carried out for short-range interacting Dirac fermions in flat space~\cite{Sorella_1992,Assaad-Herbut-2013,Sorella-2016}.
-Our findings should further motivate to reconsider the corresponding field-theoretical description of such phase transitions of Dirac fermions in terms of Gross-Neveu-Yukawa quantum-critical theories in the curved space~\cite{Inagaki-review-1997}.
+Our findings should further motivate a reconsideration of the corresponding field-theoretical description of such phase transitions of Dirac fermions in terms of Gross-Neveu-Yukawa quantum-critical theories in the curved space~\cite{Inagaki-review-1997}.

 It is important to emphasize that the spin-curvature coupling introduced here for lattice models of Dirac fermions opens new avenues for the exploration of topological states in curved geometries.
 A particularly compelling direction for future work is the investigation of curvature-induced topological phase transitions—specifically, whether the spin-curvature coupling proposed in this study can give rise to emergent topological phases, analogous to the role played by spin-orbit coupling in conventional quantum materials~\cite{kane-mele-2005,BHZ-2006}.
 An additional set of challenges lies in characterizing the appropriate topological invariants in this context, such as determining the precise form of the Chern number in the presence of a spin connection, and analyzing the resultant topological phase transitions.
 We note that initial progress in this direction has recently been made for spinless quasiparticles on hyperbolic space~\cite{Sun-SciPost2024}; extending such analyses to systems with spin-curvature coupling represents an interesting open problem.